davidschlachter/dance-volunteering/DESIGN.md

 (An account is only required to volunteer for a shift) ✓ A user can log in with Facebook
 ✓ A user can log in with Google
-* A user can create a local account
-* A user must validate their email addres

 Volunteering
 ------------
 ✓ A user can see shifts taken/available
 ✓ User can sign up for a shift (only one each week)
-* User can cancel their own shift (only their own)
+✓ User can cancel their own shift (only their own)
 * New users can only sign up for a shift with an exec
 * User can contact osdsvol@gmail.com